rarora7777/MagicalHands/README.md

    **AFTER** downloading the plugin to restore our customized version of the script.

    Alternatively, you can use `git reset --hard`, but make sure you know what you're doing.

+4. Re-open the project in Unity and navigate to the scene `./Assets/Scenes/Main.Unity`.
+Now you're ready to run and tinker with the code.

 *Other dependencies*